FirmaChain/firmachain/docs/general-guides/ledger/usage-on-firmachain-cli.md

 _\* --note_ is optional. _Only the flag has been changed to --note from the original memo._\
 &#x20; _The item you must pay attention to at this stage is ._ \
-&#x20; _The  must show the name of your Ledger Nano S/X._
+&#x20; _The  must show the name of your Ledger Nano S/X/S Plus._

-If you’ve successfully sent the above command (transaction) from your OS, please check your Ledger Nano S/X. You approve the transaction request from your Ledger Nano S/X. Using the top right button of your Ledger Nano S/X, please check whether all transaction information is correct before proceeding to the ‘Approve or Reject’ stage.
+If you’ve successfully sent the above command (transaction) from your OS, please check your Ledger Nano S/X/S Plus.
+You approve the transaction request from your Ledger Nano S/X/S Plus.
+Using the top right button of your Ledger Nano S/X/S Plus, please check whether all transaction information is correct before proceeding to the ‘Approve or Reject’ stage.

 _\* You can proceed by simultaneously clicking on the two buttons located on the top of your Ledger._